Scuffed Toes and a Thin Branch

 “I enjoy our trips to the shops with lunch and all.
 Will miss it.”

 He sees Lenny.
 “Lenny here quick you can reach.
-Wait.
-I need to come back.”
-“Right.
-It’s strong enough.
-Strong right at the end.”
+The branch is strong enough.”

 “I can’t.
 I’m scared.”